sackn/diffeq/vectorValuedFunctions.md

 You might be asking how we actually get the normal to the plane.
 We can do that with the vector cross product.
 If we know two vectors inside the plane then we can take the cross product between them to find a vector normal to the entire plane.
 In order to define a plane you need atleast two vectors which would also imply that you need atleast 3 points to define a plane.

+It also shouldn't be a suprise that if you any addiition of vectors of scalar multiplication that the vector will also lie in the plane.

 **Worked Example**

 Find the equation to the plane that contains A $(1,2,-1)$.
 B $(2,-1,3)$, and C $(-2,0,1)$